The Nine-Patch Quilt Block

 Arrange your squares into two rows of two with the colours alternating.
 Join each pair of squares using the chain piecing technique.
 Press the seams to opposite sides.
 Join the rows so that the seams nest in opposite directions in the centre.
 Press open.

 Join a small rectangle to the right side edge of the four-square centre and press the seam towards the rectangle.
 Repeat on the left side edge.
 Add a large rectangle to the top and bottom edges of the block, pressing seams towards the rectangles.
 Your block is complete.

 Nine-patch blocks can be used in many ways.
 A simple version of the classic Irish chain quilt is just nine-patch blocks alternating with a solid square as seen at Generation Quilt Patterns.
 A scrappy version of the same quilt can be seen at www.dorchesterlibrary.org.
-There is a beautiful example of a nineteenth century four-patch quilt here.

 From handy techniques like chain piecing to nesting seams and even foundation paper piecing, I’ll cover it all in these posts!